cloudflare/cloudflare-docs/products/workers/src/content/learning/how-workers-works.md

 Though Cloudflare Workers behave similar to [JavaScript](https://www.cloudflare.com/learning/serverless/serverless-javascript/) in the browser or in Node.js, there are a few differences in how you have to think about your code.
 Under the hood, the Workers runtime uses the [V8 engine](https://www.cloudflare.com/learning/serverless/glossary/what-is-chrome-v8/) — the same engine used by Chromium and Node.js.
 The Workers runtime also implements many of the standard [APIs](/runtime-apis) available in most modern browsers.

 The differences between JavaScript written for the browser or Node.js happen at runtime.
-Rather than running on an individual's machine; for example, [a browser application or on a centralized server](https://www.cloudflare.com/learning/serverless/glossary/client-side-vs-server-side/), Workers functions run on [Cloudflare's Edge Network](https://www.cloudflare.com/network) - a growing global network of thousands of machines distributed across hundreds of locations.
+Rather than running on an individual's machine (for example, [a browser application or on a centralized server](https://www.cloudflare.com/learning/serverless/glossary/client-side-vs-server-side/)), Workers functions run on [Cloudflare's Edge Network](https://www.cloudflare.com/network) - a growing global network of thousands of machines distributed across hundreds of locations.

 <figure><NetworkMap/></figure>

-Each of these machines hosts an instance of the Workers runtime, and each of those runtimes is capable of running thousands of user-defined apps.
-This guide will understand some of those differences.
+Each of these machines hosts an instance of the Workers runtime, and each of those runtimes is capable of running thousands of user-defined applications.
+This guide will review some of those differences.

 The three largest differences are: Isolates, Compute per Request, and Distributed Execution.